by Peter Maksimow

 One: Cover Up!

 When running or riding in very cold weather, exposed skin can become numb, turn all sorts of shades of red and purple, and is susceptible to frostbite.
 Gear has come a long way in recent years.
-You have technical wool socks like Swiftwick, climate-resistant and studded shoes from inov-8, tights that are flexible and skin-like, and gloves ... come on, GLOVES!!
+We have technical wool socks like Swiftwick, climate-resistant and studded shoes from inov-8, tights that are flexible and skin-like, and gloves ... come on, GLOVES!!
 Wear them!
 That should be a no-brainer.
 Honestly, in my experience, this is usually an issue experienced only by males.
-Females tend to be more responsible and less hard-headed, but I digress!
+Women tend to be more responsible and less hard-headed, but I digress!